 ARTICLE 7: MANAGEMENT RIGHTS

-7.01 The Parties agree that this Collective Agreement shall codify the terms and conditions of employment for all Members of the Collegiate Unit of the University of Winnipeg Faculty Association, that both Parties shall abide by and be bound to act within its provisions, and that no change in the provisions contained herein shall occur except by mutual agreement.
+7.01 The Parties agree that this Collective Agreement shall codify the terms and conditions of employment for all Members of the Collegiate Unit, .both Parties shall abide by and be bound to act within its provisions,, and that no change in the provisions contained herein shall occur except by mutual agreement.

-7.02 The Association recognizes the right and responsibility of the Employer to hire, discipline, assign duties and plan, co-ordinate and otherwise direct the employment of Members of the Collegiate Unit, and manage the affairs of the Collegiate Division.
+7.02 The Association recognizes the right and responsibility of the Employer to hire, discipline, assign duties, plan, co-ordinate and otherwise direct the employment of Members of the Collegiate Unit;, and manage the affairs of the Collegiate Division.
 The Employer agrees to exercise its management rights and responsibilities fairly and reasonably and in a manner consistent with the provisions of this Collective Agreement as a whole.

 ARTICLE 8: RIGHTS AND RESPONSIBILITIES OF MEMBERS